exercism/python/concepts/comparisons/about.md

 ```

 Any ordered comparison of a number to a `NaN` (_not a number_) type is `False`.
-A confusing side-effect of Python's `NaN` definition is that `NaN` never compares equal to `NaN`.
+A confusing side effect of Python's `NaN` definition is that `NaN` never compares equal to `NaN`.
-If you are curious as to why `Nan` was defined this way in Python, this [Stack Overflow Post on NaN][so nan post] around the setting of the international standard is an interesting read.
+If you are curious as to why `NaN` was defined this way in Python, this [Stack Overflow Post on NaN][so nan post] around the setting of the international standard is an interesting read.

 ```python
 >>> x = float('NaN')